zowe/docs-site/docs/user-guide/cli-updatingcli.md

 ## Update Zowe CLI from a local package

 To update Zowe CLI from an offline (`.tgz`), local package, uninstall your current package then reinstall from a new package using the Install from a Local package instructions.
-For more information, see [Uninstalling Zowe CLI](cli-uninstall.md) and [Installing Zowe CLI from a local package](cli-installcli.md#installing-zowe-cli-from-a-local-package).
+For more information, see [Uninstalling Zowe CLI](cli-uninstall.md) and [Install Zowe CLI from a local package](cli-installcli.md#install-zowe-cli-from-a-local-package).

 **Important!** Recreate any user profiles that you created before the update.